Determine whether window-overlap combination is COLA compliant

 Padding — If the length of the input signal is such that the value of k is not an integer, zero-pad the signal before computing the short-time Fourier transform.
 Remove the extra zeros after inverting the signal.

-Allen, J. B. “Short Term Spectral Analysis, Synthesis, and Modification by Discrete Fourier Transform” IEEE Transactions on Acoustics, Speech and Signal Processing.
-Vol. 25, No. 3, June 1977, pp. 235–238.
+Allen, J. B. "Short Term Spectral Analysis, Synthesis, and Modification by Discrete Fourier Transform."
+IEEE Transactions on Acoustics, Speech and Signal Processing.
+Vol. 25, Number 3, June 1977, pp. 235–238.

 Sharpe, Bruce.
 Invertibility of Overlap-Add Processing. https://gauss256.github.io/blog/cola.html, accessed July 2019.